willf/dmap-python/README.md

 There is one central idea in DMAP.
 Start with a memory, i.e., an organized body of general and specific conceptual knowledge.
 For DMAPython, we assume this is represented as Python classes and instances, augmented with certain introspection capabilities.

 Next, associate various linguistic patterns with the concepts in memory to which they refer.
-For example, the English phrase “interest rates” can refer to the concept (class) InterestRates, while a phrase of the form “someone says something” can refer to the concept (class) CommunicationEvent.
+For example, the English phrase "interest rates" can refer to the concept (class) `InterestRates`, while a phrase of the form "someone says something" can refer to the concept (class) `CommunicationEvent`.
 A phrase may be associated with more than one concept and vice versa.

 Finally, analyze text with matching the linguistic patterns to the text to find what concepts in memory are being referred to.
 There’s a standard DMAP algorithm that does this in a fairly efficient, incremental, parallel manner.
 Other algorithms no doubt exist.
 The critical point is: Language understanding should be viewed primarily as a semantic recognition process rather than a syntactic construction process.
 That is, we’re focused on looking for concepts in memory, not building syntax trees.

 ## Direct Memory Access Parsing

 DMAP assumes a memory of concepts, events, dialog structures, etc. already exists.
 When DMAP interprets a language stream, it looks for and reports references to memory structures.
-For example, reading “interest rates” references InterestRates, and “interest rates are rising” might reference an instance of InterestRatesRising.
+For example, reading "interest rates" references `InterestRates`, and "interest rates are rising" might reference an instance of `InterestRatesRising`.

-If InterestRates is a Python class, DMAPython, connecting it to “interest rates” is easy:
+If InterestRates is a Python class, DMAPython, connecting it to "interest rates" is easy:

-p.associate(InterestRates,[“interest”,”rates”])
+`p.associate(InterestRates,["interest","rates"])`

-where “p” is an instance of a DMAP parser.
-This attaches the concept sequence [“interest”,”rates”] to the base concept InterestRates.
+where _p_ is an instance of a DMAP parser.
+This attaches the concept sequence ["interest","rates"] to the base concept InterestRates.

-Getting DMAPython to understand “interest rates are rising” is only slightly more complicated.
+Getting DMAPython to understand "interest rates are rising" is only slightly more complicated.
 Appropriately enough, most of the work comes in defining the memory structures.
-Let’s assume the following Python declararations:
+Let’s assume the following Python declarations:

 ```Python
 class Variable(Framee):